Harleencoder/Harleencoder.github.io/README.md

 <h6> Summary </h6>

 - I am Harleen kaur .
-I  did my schooling from **BCM SCHOOL** .
+I  did my schooling from **BCM SCHOOL** .I got 87.2 % in my 12 th class.
 Recently I got Admission in **GURU NANAK DEV ENGINEERING COLLEGE** in BTECH IT DEPARTMENT .
 I am looking forward to get expert in coding .
-Moreover I am currently learning java and looking forward to gain as much knowledge as I  can from peers ,seniors and my **TEACHERS**
+Moreover I am currently learning java and looking forward to gain as much knowledge as I  can from **Peers** ,**Seniors** and my **TEACHERS**

  <h7> Contact Details </h7>